-This section discusses options for reporting Discriminatory Misconduct subject to this Policy.
+This section discusses options for reporting Prohibited Conduct subject to this Policy a.
+Reporting to the University

-1. Filing a Report
+1.Filing_a Report

 An individual may make a report to the university, to law enforcement, to neither, or to both.
 Reporting to the university allows the university to respond as effectively as possible, provide support, track behavioral trends for the purpose of modifying and improving prevention efforts, and provide support as further described below.